 #elif BOARD == BOARD_CUSTOM // Define pins by the examples above #define PIN_IMU_SDA 5 #define PIN_IMU_SCL 4 #define PIN_IMU_INT 14 #define PIN_IMU_INT_2 13 #define PIN_BATTERY_LEVEL A0

 SDA and SCL pin for main and AUX trackers are always the same.
-You can define pins either by using pin name, like
+You can define pins either by using pin names, like

 D1, or by pin number, like

-21. Check you board pinout for the details, or connect your tracker to the default pins, they’re recommended ones.
+21. Check your board pinout for the details, or connect your tracker to the default pins, they're recommended ones.

 You need to put here your selected pins for I2C.
 Check pinout for details in terms of which ports could be used for I2C.

 If you are using BNO you need to define INT pin: